-Holdroom Seating Meda Gate
+Meda Gate

 - Male end electrical plug shall be standard straight cord, NOT right angle.
 Port preference is for short straight cord electrical plug that fits into floor outlets. - It is recommended that at least one end seat not have an arm rest. - ADA designator inlay: black symbol on white - Raised ADA seats typically on the outside unless the entire row is ADA.
-Include raised arms for raised ADA seats. - Use entire row of all ADA seating when applicable to the seating layout. - Allocate 5% or more of total Holdroom seating for ADA seats. - Locate ADA seats near gate door and in line of sight to podium. - Place seats away from wall to avoid back rest hitting structure behind. - As a precaution, provide chair rail at seat back height where seats hit walls. - Clearance to wall should be: 10" from wall to back edge of leg; 9" to back edge of glide or 33" from wall to seat front. - Allow a minimum of 5' between rows of seats (6' is desirable, measured from front edge of seating). - Ensure size and weight of pieces will fit in doorways and elevators from point of delivery to placement location, and that weight does not exceed structural limitations. - Ask the furniture dealer to create a fully-dimensioned furniture plan based on the final installation including circulation clearances.
+Include raised arms for raised ADA seats. - Use entire row of all ADA seating when applicable to the seating layout. - Allocate 5% or more of total Holdroom seating for ADA seats. - Locate ADA seats near gate door and in line of sight to podium. - Place seats away from wall to avoid back rest hitting structure behind. - As a precaution, provide chair rail at seat back height where seats hit walls. - Clearance to wall should be: 10" from wall to back edge of leg; 9" to back edge of glide or 33" from wall to seat front. - Allow a minimum of 5'-o" between rows of seats.
+Exceptions require Port of Seattle approval, exceptions will be needed for Concourse D. - Ensure size and weight of pieces will fit in doorways and elevators from point of delivery to placement location, and that weight does not exceed structural limitations. - Ask the furniture dealer to create a fully-dimensioned furniture plan based on the final installation including circulation clearances.

+Concourse, Holdrooms

-Concourse, Holdrooms IAF, Resting Areas and Baggage Claim Main Terminal, Baggage Claim
+IAF, Resting Areas and Baggage Claim

+Main Terminal, Baggage Claim